lhaig/terraform-gcp-demostack/README.md

 # terraform-gcp-demostack
-    This Project configures Nomad, Vault and Consul on a variable amount of servers and workers. it already set up some nomad jobs, vault configurations and Consul queries. this is meant as a reference (and a demo environment) and really shouldnt be used for production.
+    This Project configures Nomad, Vault and Consul on a variable amount of servers and workers. it already set up some nomad jobs, vault configurations and Consul queries.
+    This is meant as a reference (and a demo environment) and really shouldnt be used for production.
 ## Solution Diagram
 ![Solution Diagram](./assets/Demostack_overview.png)